 A professional sales team is an extremely valid asset of B2B sales.
 Yes, we put such an emphasis on B2B because it implies an entirely different level of sales communication.
-For example, in B2C it’s possible to skip the sales team part entirely.
+For example, in B2C sales process it’s possible to skip the sales team part entirely.

 It’s enough to establish a payment system and a fine-tuned website to get things started.
 The sales cycle is short, all decisions are made on the spot, the nurturing is much more dynamic.

 Meanwhile, when selling to B2B businesses, you have to engage decision-makers and make sure that your offer reaches the rest of the decision-making groups.
 In that case, your sales executives become a litmus test for your potential buyers.
 They represent you and your company, outline your professionalism and competence.
 Therefore, if you don't have a sales team to do it all for you, you can’t start a sales conversation.

 Previously, we mentioned that not all businesses benefit from a sales team.
 Mostly because it’s a frustrating and time-consuming process where nothing is as easy as it seems.
 But your path will be as rewarding as it’s tricky.
 So, if you’re adamant on building a powerful sales unit, here are basic 3 steps to making your dream a reality.

 STEP 1: Choose the right B2B sales team structure

 Your sales development starts with picking the right people for the job.
 We highlighted some of the guidelines for interviewing salespeople in one of our previous articles, so let’s talk a bit about managing such an important element of your sales team as People.
 How do you organize their work?
 How do you assign experts?